Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Anisotropic Clothes Shaders.md

 All shaders Forward Only.
 Based on this asset: https://assetstore.unity.com/packages/vfx/shaders/sas-standard-anisotropic-shader-51663

+The main goal of this shader is to make possible to create more realistic materials simulating different cloth properties.

 # Variants

 **Hanmen/Anisotropic Clothes Cutoff** - An opaque version of the anisotropic shader with the dithering transparency.